-Start Rate applies only to: 1) newly hired and newly licensed LPNs, or 2) to employees who do not already possess a related clinical licensure, registration or certification and who are newly engaged in in-house training to become Orthopaedic Technologists.
+1Start rate applies to employees who do not already possess a related clinical licensure, registration or certification and who are newly engaged in in-house training to become Orthopaedic Technologists.

-Wage rates for the Orthopaedic Technologist benchmark were derived from Grid 30, per the Benchmark Review Settlement Agreement dated October 20, 2009.
+2Wage rates for the Orthopaedic Technologist benchmark were derived from Grid 30, per the Benchmark Review Settlement Agreement dated October 20, 2009.

-WAGE SCHEDULES - GRIDS
+WAGE SCHEDULES - GRIDS Special Adjustments Schedule B

-Special Adjustments

-SCHEDULE B